collectionsasdata/collectionsasdata.github.io/part2whole/index.md

 ---
 ![library](images/library.png) ![library](images/library.png) ![library](images/library.png) ![library](images/library.png)

-[**Collections as Data: Part to Whole**](https://www.imls.gov/grants/awarded/LG-73-16-0096-16) is an Institute of Museum and Library Services supported effort that aims to foster a strategic approach to developing, describing, providing access to, and encouraging reuse of collections that support computationally-driven research and teaching in areas including but not limited to Digital Humanities, Public History, Digital History, data driven Journalism, Digital Social Science, and Digital Art History.
+**Collections as Data: Part to Whole** is an Andrew W. Mellon Foundation supported effort that aims to foster the development of broadly viable models that support implementation *and* use of collections as data (see grant narrative).

-Partners will iteratively refine and extend collections as data work across 6 disciplinary and professional conferences, synchronous and asynchronous online events, this site, and other venues as they arise.
-This effort will produce a collections as data framework, use cases and user stories, and functional requirements that support collections as data infrastructure development.
+Over a period of three years *Collections as Data: Part to Whole* will fund 12 teams, across two cohorts, to pursue these objectives.

-Stay up to date with project activities and connect with others on collections as data related topics via the [**Collections as Data google group**](https://groups.google.com/forum/#!forum/collectionsasdata).
+Cohort 1 Call for Proposals can be found [here]().

 # Contact